hoffmangroup/virchip/README.rst

 Quick start
 -----------

-We have tested Umap installation on a CentOS system using python 2.7.11.
+We have tested Virtual ChIP-seq installation on a CentOS system using python 2.7.11.
-Bismap requires numpy and pandas and it uses other python modules such as:
+Virtual ChIP-seq requires numpy and pandas and it uses other python modules such as:

-* gzip
+* Numpy
-* os
+* Pandas
-* sklearn
+* scikit-learn (v0.18.1)

+If you want to use pre-trained Virtual ChIP-seq models, newer versions of scikit-learn don't work.
+Scikit-learn changed their data structure for saving the model parameters and they don't have an API for extracting and re-saving the model parameters.
+At this point, unfortunately, you cannot use pre-trained Virtual ChIP-seq models with newer versions.
 Virtual ChIP-seq uses mercurial version control.
 Make sure that mercurial (hg) is installed.
 Download Virtual ChIP-seq to the directory of your python packages using::